Board of Directors, Committee Members, & Volunteers

 Ownership: Animals may be owned solely by the junior exhibitor or in a partnership provided the junior exhibitor’s name appears on the registration paper, prior to August 1.
 All purchased animals must be transferred by August 1.
 The recorded date and not the delivery date will be considered the transfer date.
 Registration papers will be checked at the show.
 In lieu of ownership, an Ayrshire Breeders’ Association lease agreement will be accepted.
 The lease form must be received by the Ayrshire Breeders’ Association office prior to August 1st.

-Participation: a) A junior exhibitor may exhibit up to two (2) animals per class, with a substitute showman, as long as the substitute showman is the same age as or younger than the junior exhibitor.
+Participation: a) A junior exhibitor may exhibit up to two (2) animals per class, with a substitute showman, (see alternate leadsperson below).
 Not more than four may be shown in the entire show that were not bred by the exhibitor.
 In order to qualify as breeder, the registration paper must show the junior exhibitor or a partnership including the junior exhibitor as the breeder. b) Adults are not allowed to show in any Junior class or assist in the ring. c) White pants and an official NSAS Junior Show shirt are required to be worn or the junior will not be allowed to show his/her animal.

 Leadsperson: To be eligible to compete at National Shows, entries must be shown by the Junior owner in all cases, except by prior written approval.
 Alternate Leadsperson forms must be submitted to the Ayrshire Breeders’ Association office or ABA representative by 5:00 p.m. the day before the show (Thursday, July 21st).
 Written requests must be submitted by this time or the animal is ineligible to show, unless there is an unforeseen circumstance.
 Alternate leadspersons must be (1) siblings of the exhibitor who are eligible to show by age, OR (2) if not a sibling, be of the same age category (Junior – ages 9-12) (Intermediate- ages 13-15) (Senior – ages 16-21) as the exhibitor of the animal being shown.
 All ages are as of January 1st of the year of competition.